Chameleon-company/MOP-Code/artificial-intelligence/T2_2025/Mental Health and Smart City Chatbot/Housing chatbot/README.md

 ### 1. Setup the environment
 - `Python >=3.11`.
-- `pip install langgraph langchain-google-genai dotenv geopy scipy openrouteservice pandas folium geopandas`.
+- `pip install langgraph langchain-google-genai dotenv chainlit geopy scipy openrouteservice pandas folium geopandas`.
 - Add your Gemini API key and GTFS API key in the `.env` file.

 ### 2. Run the code on terminal (for testing purposes)